 How your customers and potential customers respond to mentions of COVID-19 may be highly circumstantial.
 If you operate in an area with relatively few cases, your customers might be burned out on hearing about COVID-19 constantly on the news or in ads from big brands.
 In these cases, go back to your pre-COVID marketing plan and the action tips discussed in section one.
 However, if you’re in an area that was deeply impacted, your customers may be eager for updates and looking for mentions of COVID-19 to assess how you’re addressing any ongoing issues.
 To get a better sense of how your customers are feeling, it will remain important to listen to them and pay attention to any nonverbal cues.
 Are people in your area diligent about mask use and social distancing?
 If so, you may want to keep COVID-19 a part of the conversation.

 Action tip: In addition to monitoring your surroundings, keep an eye on local and national news, neighborhood message boards, small business owners in your network, and social media to get a better sense of the overall conversation.

 3. Pay attention to context

 Action tip: Let relevance and safety drive your message.
 Pay attention to the dialogue in your community and don’t be afraid to add your voice to the conversation.
-Similarly, if there’s an uptick in COVID-19 in your area, work new safety precautions into your messaging, even if your clients are experiencing COVID fatigue or are distracted by current events.

-As you start to think about marketing in 2021, there’s no one-size-fits-all playbook.
+As you start to think about marketing going forward, there’s no one-size-fits-all playbook.
 At its core, marketing is about selling your products and services.
 To do that well, you need to “read the room,” so to speak.
 The best messaging will balance COVID-19 and current events alongside products and services in a way that feels natural to your clients.
 To help you get the best possible read on your customers, we’ve created a worksheet.
 Use it to help you better understand where your customers are and create a personalized marketing plan.